-The biggest decision is whether to have a cloud based or in house server infrastructure.
+The biggest decision is whether to have a cloud based or on premise based server infrastructure.
 While it may sound like a black-or-white selection, there are many things to consider.
 The first factor is how important uptime is to your business.
 Cloud solutions are usually more expensive than in house, but the benefits of being in the cloud can far outweigh the costs for some businesses.
 For example, an online business that is reliant on web-based transactions will consider uptime an extremely important factor; therefore, they will likely be willing to pay more for a cloud based solution that can guarantee a certain level of uptime.
 Other businesses not as dependent on uptime may be more suited to an in house set up.

 Pros and Cons of Cloud Servers